The Victor-Victrola Pag

 Mahogany Options Typically Red, Red-Brown, or Brown Stained Wood

-Walnut Options Typically Brown, Highly Figured wood grain
+Walnut Options Typically Brown, Highly Figured Wood

 Other Finish Options Painted Finish or Special-order woods